-Top 5 U.S. Economic Trends
+Top Five U.S. Economic Trends

-Pay Attention to These Trends in 2017
+Pay Attention to These Trends or Pay the Price

 Even those who can afford to retire will probably keep working in some capacity.
 The Great Recession left emotional scars.
 That created a new willingness among many Baby Boomers to keep costs low and incomes high.
 That means the old idea of playing golf and truly retiring gives way to many forms of semi-retirement.

+Others use temporary jobs to fund a rewarding lifestyle, such as travel.
 They are complying with a business trend.
 Companies are less likely to hire full-time workers for three reasons: 1) To keep overhead low, 2) To remain flexible in an uncertain environment and 3) To keep from paying higher health care benefits.

+To thrive, workers must create multiple streams of income, and remain flexible themselves.
 The best ways to do this?
+Find a freelance gig.
 Try to find a way to make money from a hobby.
 Be realistic about your attractiveness in the job market, whether due to your age or your work history.
 Get new skills for a part-time job that could turn into something more.

 America Is Declining in Global Economic Power - Before the recession, the United States was the world's only superpower.
 In 2009, the G-20 took center stage in the global economy.
 That organization gives more clout to China, Russia, India, and Brazil.
 These countries initially survived the recession better than Europe or the United States did.
 That's because they regulated their banks to avoid derivatives.
 Their strong economies gave them the leverage to demand more global economic power.
 Although they've since created new economic problems for themselves, they've retained much of their clout.

+That shift in global economic power has contributed to American unease.
+It's behind the attacks on free trade, jobs outsourcing, and currency manipulation.
 But even if Trump succeeds in passing protectionist policies, these emerging market nations will continue to grow in power.
 Their people want the same standard of living that America has.
 Their leaders know they must provide that to stay in power.

 That's the Fed's sweet spot.
 It means inflation is at its 2 percent target, and unemployment is at its natural rate of 4 percent.
 As long as the economy doesn't look like its falling back into recession, the Fed will keep raising rates.

+Financial Markets Control Prices - Supply and demand are becoming less important in controlling prices.
 Instead, commodities traders set prices for oil, gas, and food.
 Foreign exchange traders determine the value of the dollar.